ping/pylibby/README.md

 </pre>

-Alternatively you can run PyLibby without pipenv, but make sure you have installed the requirements, "requests" and "tabulate"
+Alternatively you can run PyLibby without pipenv, but make sure you have installed the requirements, "requests" and "tabulate".
+Minimum Python version is 3.11.

 You need to log in before you can start using PyLibby.